bohua/nprinting-sense-on-demand/README.md

 It also resolves the problem with Qlik modules loading failure in mashups by the way.

-# Commercial License availabe
-With Qlik TED (Trusted Extension Developer) Program, S-cubed (DK) will align with Qlik to get the extension to be certified officially.

-Please feel free to visit S-cubed (http://www.s-cubed-global.com/services/data-visualisation/extensions/) for more info!

-We have more interesting projects there to be explored.
-Such as
-1. Write Back extension with pure Qlik Sense extension (No extra backend service needed)
-2. Navigation extension (whole new experience with Qlik Sense navigations and experiences)
-3. SAS Data Connector (supports customized Easy Morph projects outputs to be triggered and loaded in Qlik load script)

-Direct contact: Bohua Li (bl@s-cubed.dk).

 # nprinting-sense-on-demand
 NPrinting On-demand extension for Qlik Sense